roggc/react-context-slices/README.md

   useActions as useCounterActions,
   Provider as CounterProvider,
 } from "./counter";
-//import {useValues as useOtherSliceValues, useActions as useOtherSliceActions, Provider as OtherProvider} from "./otherSlice";
+//import {useValues as useOtherSliceValues, useActions as useOtherSliceActions, Provider as OtherSliceProvider} from "./otherSlice";

 export { name as counter } from "./counter";
 //export {name as otherSlice} from "./otherSlice";